 However, very much like the other Vedic texts, no definite date can be ascribed to its composition, rather they are believed to be of generational descend from Vedic periods by literary oral tradition, which was then a precise and elaborate technique.
 Also due to the ephemeral nature of the manuscript materials; the birch barks or palm leaves, no certain time period in the history can be ascertained to the origin of Yajurveda.

 Also, common to the other three Vedas and as the tales tell, humans did not compose the revered compositions of the Vedas, but that God taught the Vedic hymns to the sages, who then handed them down through generations by word of mouth.
 Also, the followers of the Hindu dharma regard the Vedas as apauruṣeya; meaning not of a man or impersonal and also, according to some traditions in Hindu dharma such as the Vedanta and Mimamsa schools of philosophy the Vedas are considered as Svatah Pramana (Sanskrit, meaning “self-evident means of knowledge”).
 Some schools of thought even assert that the Vedas as of eternal creation, mainly in the Mimosa tradition.
-In the Mahabharata, the Hindu epic; the creation of Vedas is credited to Brahma, the Supreme Creator.
+In the Mahabharata, the creation of Vedas is credited to Brahma, the Supreme Creator.
 However, the Vedic hymns themselves assert that they were skillfully created by Rishis (sages), after inspired creativity.